adityas0204/fullstack-open/notes/part2 - Communicating with server/d altering data in server.md

 ![alt text](images/post-headers.png)

-- Axios automitically knew to set to appropriate value for _Content-type_ header due to out JS object
+- Axios automatically knew to set to appropriate value for _Content-type_ header due to our JS object
 - In _Network_ tab, after clicking on an event, the _Request_ tab shows the payload
   - The _Response_ tab shows what the server responded with
 - We can cause the note to be rendered to the screen now: